sobiya-22/feedback-forum-updated/README.md

 ```
 npm install cloudinary

 Live Server in VSCode
 ```
+* Setup your firebase firestone project
+* Create an account at cloudinary and get the required API,Presets,etc

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE- see the [LICENSE.md](LICENSE.md) file for details